Student Code of Conduct

 • The respondent shall have a fair opportunity to question the complainant and/or witness related to the case, to answer questions thoroughly, present information and/or witnesses and provide explanation as they so choose at the hearing.
 If the respondent intends to have witnesses present at the hearing, they must notify the Office of Student Conduct at least one business day prior to the hearing.
 It is the responsibility of the respondent to arrange for the presence of witnesses at any hearing.

-• If the respondent does not appear for the hearing, their case will be resolved in their absence based upon the information related to specific charges presented at the scheduled hearing.
+• If the respondent does not appear for the hearing, a hearing decision will be issued in their absence based upon the information related to specific charges presented at the scheduled hearing.

 • The respondent and complainant may select an advisor to assist them during the student conduct The advisor may consult and interact privately with the respondent or the complainant during proceedings.
 However, the advisor is not permitted to have a verbal role in the proceedings or to represent or speak on behalf of the respondent or complainant.
 An advisor can be excused from meetings if they interfere with the student conduct process in any capacity.